prose/prose/README.md

 **0.2.0** -  *June 27 2012*

 Added support for organizations and user profiles.
+Users can manipulate the full filepath now, allowing them to organize their files in subfolders.
 Fixes ~ 40 reported issues.
 Also, updated CodeMirror and added syntax highlighting for some popular programming languages.

 ## Change Log